Skip to main content

 20%

-the number of young adults who earn a living wage, adding nearly $800 million per year to the local economy
+the number of young adults who earn a living wage, adding more than $800 million per year to the local economy.

 96%

-We partner with a variety of organizations that are aligned with our Aspire United 2030 goals.
-Our partners range from long-standing, proven impact solutions to grassroots entrepreneurs and ventures, and they have one thing in common: They engage directly with the communities in which greater investment and equity will have the most impact.
+We partner with a variety of organizations that are aligned with these shared Aspire United 2030 goals and that are embedded in the very communities we are seeking to impact.
+Our community impact partners are driving real change within the segments of North Texas that benefit most from greater investment and equity.
 Investing in these partners and collaborative initiatives is just one way we drive measurable progress across North Texas.

 Progress Toward Our Goals